trinitronx/chef-cookbooks/percona/README.md

 xtradb_cluster.rb
 -----------------

 Pre-stages MySQL configuration files and installs Percona XtraDB Cluster.
 Includes the `percona::clustercheck` recipe for an HAProxy host to monitor database functionality.
-Also optionally installs Percona XtraBackup and sets up a user to provide state transfers between cluster members.
+Also installs Percona XtraBackup and sets up a user to provide state transfers between cluster members.

 Usage
 =====